Fragment-Based Screening Published Hits

 To identify the most common scaffolds I used sca.svl with MOE.
 The script finds all scaffold in a database, writes them to a separate database.
 Interestingly the top 10 scaffolds are all aromatic systems.

-This is perhaps because these offer the best compromise between speed of throughput and protein requirements.
+The increasing popularity of thermal shift is perhaps because this fragment-screening technologies offer the best compromise between speed of throughput and protein requirements.
+However to drive structure-based design projects structural information provided by NMR or X-Ray is critical.

 How well do they bind?

 Evidence from literature that different technologies can identify the same hits for a single target.
-No evidence that detection technology influences the physiochemical properties of the hits identified.
+No evidence that detection technology influences the physiochemical properties of the hits identified (LogP shown below).
 Some technologies (e.g. SPR) are thought to have a higher false positive rate.

 How Are Fragments Optimised?